-Some of us have ample linen closets, and others have to get more creative with their storage solutions.
-We’ll show you how to store comforters and blankets to preserve their quality and save space in your home.
+Some of us are lucky enough to have ample hall closets to store linens long-term.
+But if you live in a studio apartment, a condo, or a small home lacking storage, you may need to get creative.
+In this guide, we’ll show you how to store items like comforters and blankets to preserve their quality and save space in your home.

-Remember these tips when laundering bedding:
+Remember these tips when washing bedding for storage:

 - Let certain bedding air dry.
 Some fabrics might require air drying or absolutely no heat.
 When in doubt, check the label.